February 26 incident: Trials

 Kita and Nishida were also charged as ringleaders of the rebellion and tried in a separate trial.
-Their actions during the uprising had only been indirect (primarily providing support over the telephone) and as such they did not actually meet the requirements of the charge.
+Their actions during the uprising had been only indirect (primarily providing support over the telephone), and as such, they did not actually meet the requirements of the charge.
 The chief judge, Major-General Isao Yoshida, protested to the Ministry of War that the charges were improper.
-However, the Tōsei-ha generals now dominant in the IJA had decided that the two men's influence had to be eliminated; Yoshida later wrote another judge to tell him that regardless of the lack of evidence, it had been decided that the two must die.
+However, the Tōsei-ha generals, who were now dominant in the IJA, had decided that the two men's influence had to be eliminated; Yoshida later wrote another judge to tell him that regardless of the lack of evidence, it had been decided that the two must die.
 They were sentenced to death on 14 August 1937.

-The only significant military figure to be tried for involvement in the uprising was Mazaki, charged with collaborating with the rebel officers.
+The only significant military figure to be tried for involvement in the uprising was Mazaki, who was charged with collaborating with the rebel officers.
 Although his own testimony showed him to be guilty of the charge, he was found not guilty on 25 September 1937.
 This has been attributed to the influence of Fumimaro Konoe, who had become prime minister in June.

 Fifteen of the officers were executed by firing squad on 15 July at a military prison in Shibuya.
 The execution of Muranaka and Isobe was delayed so that they could testify at Kita and Nishida's trial.
 Muranaka, Isobe, Kita and Nishida were executed by firing squad at the same location on 14 August 1937.

 Change of government

 Despite the failure of the coup, the February 26 Incident had the effect of significantly increasing the military's influence over the civilian government.
 The Okada cabinet resigned on 9 March and a new cabinet was formed by Kōki Hirota, Okada's foreign minister.
-This transition was not without its problems, however.
-When the selection of Hirota was made clear and efforts began to assemble a cabinet, General Hisaichi Terauchi, the new cabinet's Minister of War, made his displeasure with some of the selections clear.
+The transition was not without its problems, however.
+When the selection of Hirota had been made clear, and efforts had begun to assemble a cabinet, General Hisaichi Terauchi, the new cabinet's Minister of War, made his displeasure with some of the selections clear.
 Hirota gave in to Terauchi's demands and changed his selections, choosing Hachirō Arita over Shigeru Yoshida as Minister of Foreign Affairs.

-This interference with cabinet selection was followed by a demand that only active-duty officers be allowed to serve as Minister of War and Minister of the Navy.
-Until this point reserve and retired officers had been allowed to serve in these positions.
-This demand was accepted and authorized by imperial commands on 18 May.
-This change would have far-reaching implications for the Japanese government, as it effectively gave veto power over government policies to the military services.
+The interference with cabinet selection was followed by a demand that only active-duty officers be allowed to serve as Minister of War and Minister of the Navy.
+Until that point, reserve and retired officers had been allowed to serve in those positions.
+That demand was accepted and authorized by imperial commands on 18 May.
+The change would have far-reaching implications for the Japanese government, as it effectively gave veto power over government policies to the military services.
 By asking a minister to resign and refusing to appoint a new officer to serve as his replacement, the services could cause a government to fall at their pleasure.
-This fate would, in fact, meet Hirota less than a year later when Terauchi resigned over Hirota's refusal to dissolve the Diet.
+That fate would in fact meet Hirota less than a year later, when Terauchi resigned over Hirota's refusal to dissolve the Diet.